patrickrbc/patrickrbc.github.io/_posts/2019-04-01-re-wireless-repeater.md

 The vendor website usually provides a download section where you can get manuals and the firmware file.
 If this is not the case you might get lucky searching for it in your search engine.
+For this series we are going to use the firmware of the NPLUG wireless repeater which can be acquired [here](http://en.intelbras.com.br/sites/default/files/downloads/fw_nplug_1_0_0_14.zip).

-When none of the above options is available you need to extract the firmware image from the hardware using one of the techniques that will be briefly descibed on the next part.
+When none of the above options is available you need to extract the firmware image from the hardware using one of the techniques that will be briefly described on the following posts.

 # Conclusion

 This is all for now.
 I hope I had increased your appetite for what is coming next.
 Make sure you subscribe to the RSS feed and follow me on Twitter so you can see when the Part 2 is released.

 # References